 -John L. Campbell

-Campbell's short fiction has appeared in numerous anthologies, literary magazines and e-zines.
+Campbell is the author of the Omega Days novels from Berkley/Penguin USA, including Omega Days, Ship of the Dead and Drifters.
+His short fiction has appeared in numerous anthologies, literary magazines and e-zines.
 He has lived all over the U.S., and has worked as everything from a limo driver to professional investigator and executive.
-He currently resides with his family in the New York area, where he is hard at work on his next novel.
+He currently resides with his family in the New York area, where he is at work on his next novel.

 When the end came, it came quickly.
 No one knew where or exactly when the Omega Virus started, but soon it was everywhere.
 And when the ones spreading it can't die, no one stands a chance of surviving.